 A version of this article appears in the August 25 issue of Aviation Week & Space Technology.
 Billion-dollar, decade-long initiatives in the U.S. and Europe to map and simulate the entire human brain will change information technology fundamentally, and aerospace is unlikely to remain untouched.
 Advances in neurotechnology are already having an impact, as methods of monitoring the brain are applied to improving the performance of pilots, air traffic controllers and system ...

-"Brain Monitoring May Improve Pilots, Controllers" is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"Brain Monitoring May Improve Pilots, Controllers" is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.